ainsleys/derivadex-api-docs/source/includes/main.md

 ## Making a deposit

 To deposit funds on DerivaDEX, first ensure that you have created an Ethereum account.
-The deposit interaction is between a user and the DerivaDEX smart contract.
+The deposit interaction is between a user and the DerivaDEX smart contracts.
 To be more explicit, you will not be utilizing the WebSocket API to facilitate a deposit.
 The DerivaDEX Solidity smart contracts adhere to the [Diamond Standard](https://medium.com/derivadex/the-diamond-standard-a-new-paradigm-for-upgradeability-569121a08954).
 The `deposit` smart contract function you will need to use is located in the `Trader` facet, at the address of the main `DerivaDEX` proxy contract.

 ```text
 // solidity